 However, the U.S. national team is not in a dire or desperate state, they are not hurting for cash.
 There not saying Bob Bradley will say ‘such and such or so and so is the greatest’, in a live press conference if you give them $100K.
 There’s no sponsorship option where Landon will score a goal and then remove his shirt to reveal a greeting to your newborn daughter.
 Or Landon will shave his head if you donate a certain amount of money.

 Yeah, maybe Landon will shave his head soon but for another reason that suffers many a man.
 But it’s not that kind of sponsorship, even though maybe it should be.
 There’s no wild card pick.
 Where, if such as such happens your company logo or message gets exposure.

 I’m a bit worried though, soccer, often the stepchild of American sports, made fun of and chided by the uninitiated media, could get taken advantage of.
 I could see the national team getting preyed upon in a sense by offering some of these sponsorship options, see Jimmy Kimmel or Lettermen coming in and buying a placard on a U.S. soccer training facility.

 It’d be pocket change to them.
 What name would you give one of the training fields?
 What’s are your top ten list of possible names?
 Actually, this might be good, what do they say, there’s no such thing as negative press.
 They might end up giving away these sponsorships to the likes of Letterman–they might pay him!

-Here’s how you can help contribute to the legacy of U.S. Soccer:
+Here’s how you can help contribute to the legacy of U.S. Soccer from 2010: